HomeProBadgeHomeProBadge

 Frequently Asked Questions

-Don't ignore it.
-Read the notice carefully and note the deadline (usually 30 days).
-Contact the Burke County Community Development Department - Building Inspections Division to confirm the violation details.
-Then gather all documents related to the unpermitted work.
+Start by reading the notice in full and identifying the specific violation cited and the response deadline (typically 30 days).
+Then call the Burke County Community Development Department - Building Inspections Division to confirm the details and ask about the after-the-fact permit process.

 AI-powered.
 County-specific.
 Delivered in minutes.
 100% confidential.